Hyperpilotio/benchmark-controller/documents/USAGE.md

 workloads/redis/benchmark/

 - Dockerfile (refer to above example)
-- customized-lib/ (Put config.json, benchmark-processing.js, and pre-run.sh in this folder)
+- customized-lib/ (Put config.json and parser.js in this folder)
 ```

 ## Docker